theodi/care.theodi.org/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Create a `config.env` file in the root directory based on the provided `config.env.example` file.
-Fill in the required environment variables.
+Fill in the required environment variables, including the HubSpot API key and the limit for the number of free projects.
 4. Start the server using `npm start`.
 5. Access the server at `http://localhost:3080`.